edgio-docs/edgio-docs/src/pages/guides/basics/properties.md

 </Callout>

 **To create a property**
-1. From the {{ PORTAL }}, determine where you will create a property.
+1. From the {{ PORTAL_LINK }}, determine where you will create a property.
-    -   **Private Space:** By default, the {{ PORTAL_PLAIN }} loads your private space.
+    -   **Private Space:** By default, the {{ PORTAL }} loads your private space.
 Access to a property created in your private space is restricted to your account.
 Proceed to the next step.
     -   **Team Space:** Load the desired team by clicking the <img data-inline-img src="/images/icons/menu-up-down.png" alt="Menu" /> icon that appears next to your name and then selecting the desired team.

     ![Team Selection](/images/basics/team-selection.png)